camilla-eldridge/Antigenic-annotation-pipeline/README.md

 If you use this pipeline in your work please cite as:

-Eldridge, C., Majoros, G., Cook, R.T., Kidd, D., Emery, A.M., Lawton, S.P.
+Eldridge, C.J.L, Majoros, G., Cook, R.T., Kidd, D., Emery, A.M., Lawton, S.P.
 (2021).
 An antigenic annotation pipeline for transmembrane proteins from draft genomes[Software].
 Unpublished

 <br /> <br /> <br />